Build a Support Team

 Opening up to family and friends lets them know what we’re going through, helping them understand our behaviour so they can better support us.
 Friends can usually tell when something is going on, and may be waiting for us to give them permission to help or to let them know how best to do so.

-Many men fear that talking about depression will place an emotional burden on those they look to for support.
-However, this is rarely the case – it’s more likely that depression is affecting our thoughts and biasing us towards negative assumptions.
+Many men fear that talking about depression will place an emotional burden on others.
+However, this is rarely the case.
+Those close to us often know that we’re struggling and want to help.
+Reaching out shows trust in another, which people appreciate, and often leads to your relationship with them becoming stronger.
 Starting a conversation with friends and family also offers them an opportunity to share their experiences as well.

 Family Doctors